eclipse-che/che-theia/CONTRIBUTING.md

 ## Debugging

-In order to debug the remote plugin host proces, we can just add a parameter to step 2 above: `node --inspect-brk=8888 plugin-remote.js`
+In order to debug the remote plugin host process, we can just add a parameter to step 2 above: `node --inspect-brk=8888 plugin-remote.js`
 The node process will wait upon startup until we connect the debugger using an `attach` debug configuration like this one:

 ```json